puppetlabs/bolt/documentation/writing_tasks.md

 Task names are named based on the filename of the task, the name of the module, and the path to the task within the module.

-You can write tasks in any language that runs on the target nodes.
+You can write tasks in any language that runs on the targets.
 Give task files the extension for the language they are written in (such as `.rb` for Ruby), and place them in the top level of your module's `./tasks` directory.

 Task names are composed of one or two name segments, indicating: